sam5235/AfroChat_mini_app/README.md

 - Uses Tailwind CSS for responsive and customizable UI components
 - Has a simple and intuitive UI
 - Adapts in real time to the theme parameters received from Telegram
-- Has a customized generator for components, pages and ui-components

-## Contributing

-Contributions are welcome!
-If you have any ideas or improvements for the project, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT license.
-See the LICENSE file for more information.